-The Cybis studio created two very different sets of lithographs (reproductions) of drawings originally done in 1939 by Boleslaw Cybis.
+The Cybis studio created two very different sets of lithographs (reproductions) of drawings originally done in the 1930s by Boleslaw Cybis.
 One set is the well known Folio One set of Native American portraits; that set is illustrated and documented in the studio’s catalogs published during the 1970s.
 The other set is far less known and of a different subject entirely.

 What is odd is that the printing format of the two examples differs: One of them is one-sided but the other has art on the reverse side as well.